Best Meal Delivery Services for Seniors: 8 Options Compared [2026 Buyer’s Guide]

 For seniors who strongly prefer fresh over frozen, Factor is a top-tier choice.
 Their chef-prepared meals are delivered fresh each week and are ready to eat in just two minutes.
 While not specifically marketed to seniors, their focus on high-quality ingredients and healthy, balanced meals is a great fit for active older adults.
 Best for: Seniors who value freshness and restaurant-quality taste.

-6. Freshly – Best Affordable Fresh Option
+6. Sun Basket– Best Affordable Fresh Option

 Freshly offers a simple, affordable entry into fresh, prepared meal delivery.
 Their meals are straightforward, tasty, and ready in minutes.
 While they have fewer complex dietary options than services like Mom’s Meals, they are a great, budget-friendly choice for seniors without strict medical dietary needs.
 Best for: Seniors who want the convenience of fresh, ready-to-eat meals at a more accessible price point.